AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-boards-comment-section-error.md

 ---
-title: "Boards: Error in Comments section of a card"
+title: 'Boards: Error in Comments section of a card'
-description: "When a user is viewing a card on a board, the [!UICONTROL Comments] section does not display comments or allow the user to make a comment.
-Instead, the section displays an error."
+description: When a user is viewing a card on a board, the [!UICONTROL Comments] section does not display comments or allow the user to make a comment.
+Instead, the section displays an error.
 hidefromtoc: yes
 feature: Agile
+exl-id: 0c0863f7-e1e1-452e-8a1a-244771f8ea0d
 ---
 # Boards: Error in Comments section of a card

 >[!NOTE]